Frying pan: Construction

 A coating is sometimes applied to the surface of the pan to make it non-stick.
 Frying pans made from bare cast iron or carbon steel can also gain non-stick properties through seasoning and use.

 Variants

 Non-stick

 A process for bonding Teflon to chemically roughened aluminium was patented in France by Marc Gregoire in 1954.
-In 1956 he formed a company to market non-stick cookware under the "Tefal" brand name.
-The durability of the early coatings was initially poor, but improvements in manufacturing have made these products a kitchen standard.
+In 1956, he formed a company to market non-stick cookware under the "Tefal" brand name.
+The durability of the early coatings was poor, but improvements in manufacturing have made these products a kitchen standard.
 The surface is not as tough as metal and the use of metal utensils (e.g. spatulas) can permanently mar the coating and degrade its non-stick property.

-For some cooking preparations a non-stick frying pan is inappropriate, especially for deglazing, where the residue of browning is to be incorporated in a later step such as a pan sauce.
+For some cooking preparations, a non-stick frying pan is inappropriate, especially for deglazing, where the residue of browning is to be incorporated in a later step such as a pan sauce.
 Since little to no residue can stick to the surface, the sauce will fail for lack of its primary flavouring agent.